top of page

-This page has been updated to reflect the latest rates effective from 1 April 2025.
+This page has been updated to reflect the SDLT rates effective from 1 April 2025, as set out by HM Revenue & Customs and published on GOV.UK.

 Results